U.S. judge rules Qualcomm owes Apple nearly $1 billion rebate payment

 Judge Curiel sided with Apple, ruling that Qualcomm owed the missed rebate payments.

+“Qualcomm’s illegal business practices are harming Apple and the entire industry,” Apple said in a statement.

-“Although the Court today did not view Apple’s conduct as a breach of Apple’s promises to Qualcomm in the 2013 Business Cooperation and Patent Agreement, the exposure of Apple’s role in these events is a welcome development,” Don Rosenberg, executive vice president and general counsel of Qualcomm, told Reuters in a statement.
+Don Rosenberg, executive vice president and general counsel of Qualcomm, told Reuters in a statement, “Although the Court today did not view Apple’s conduct as a breach of Apple’s promises to Qualcomm in the 2013 Business Cooperation and Patent Agreement, the exposure of Apple’s role in these events is a welcome development.”

-However, the decision will not become final until after the trial in the case, which begins next month.
+The decision will not become final until after the trial in the case, which begins next month.
 And it is unlikely that Qualcomm will make a new payment to Apple.

 Apple’s contract factories, which under normal circumstances would pay Qualcomm for patent royalties owed on iPhones, have already withheld the nearly $1 billion in payments to Qualcomm.
 Qualcomm’s Rosenberg said those withheld iPhone payments have already been accounted for in Qualcomm’s existing financial statements.